January After Loss: When the World Says “New Year, New You” But Your Heart Isn’t Ready

 You Are Not Behind

-The phrase “holiday grief” gets a lot of attention, yet January after loss holds its own january-after-loss-when-the-world-says-new-year-new-you-but-your-heart-isn-t-readyweight.
-Decorations come down, visitors leave, routines return—and suddenly the quiet has room to echo.
+The phrase “holiday grief” gets a lot of attention, yet January after loss holds its own weight.
+Decorations come down, visitors leave, and routines return—and suddenly the quiet has room to echo.
 Many people tell themselves, I should be doing better by now.

 Intentions That Make Space